 The Opportunity of the Microbiome

-This will be followed by a presentation by Dr. Ralf Jäger, Managing member at Increnovo, who will be discussing Probiotics Powering Protein — How the right combination of strains can maximize amino acid absorption.
+This was followed by a presentation by Dr. Ralf Jäger, Managing member at Increnovo, who discussed Probiotics Powering Protein — How the right combination of strains can maximize amino acid absorption.
 Compared with animal protein sources, plant protein sources are generally incomplete proteins, contain less BCAAs, and diﬀer in the absorption kinetics and the total amount of amino acids absorbed, factors known to aﬀect exercise recovery and adaption eﬀects important to athletes such as skeletal muscle protein synthesis.
 Therefore, there is a strong interest in nutritional strategies to raise the blood amino acid concentrations after ingesting a plant protein source to overcome compositional shortcomings.
 Co-administration of probiotics signiﬁcantly increases amino acid absorption from plant proteins, potentially through optimizing gut microbiota composition and increased proteolytic activity.

 - Despite the existence of shared, core mechanisms for probiotic function, a good deal of health beneﬁts of probiotics are strain-dependent and dose-dependent.